Ana Petra Pérez Florido: Beatification

-The Beatification process commenced in the Barcelona archdiocese in an informative process that opened in 1932 concluded its work in 1933 which was the accumulation of all documentation and witness testimonies.
-This all occurred despite the fact that the cause did not open on a formal level on 3 December 1944 under Pope Pius XII which conferred upon him the posthumous title Servant of God; her spiritual writings received theological approval on 26 February 1943.
+The Beatification process commenced in the Barcelona archdiocese in an informative process that opened in 1932.
+It concluded its work, the accumulation of all documentation and witness testimonies, in 1933.
+Florido's spiritual writings were approved by theologians on 26 February 1942, and her cause was formally opened on 3 December 1944, granting her the title of Servant of God.

 The second process in Barcelona continued the work of the first process in 1948 and it concluded in 1949.
 The formal decree of ratification of both processes came from the Congregation for Rites on 4 May 1952 and it ensured that the cause proceeded to the next stage.

-The Congregation for the Causes of Saints and their consultants approved the cause on 16 December 1969 while the C.C.S. alone approved it sometime later on 15 December 1970.
-Florido was proclaimed to be Venerable on 14 June 1971 after Pope Paul VI recognized that she had lived a life of heroic virtue.
+The Congregation for the Causes of Saints and their consultants approved the cause on 16 December 1969 while the Congregation alone approved it sometime later on 15 December 1970.
+On 14 June 1971 Florido was proclaimed to be venerable after Pope Paul VI recognized that she had lived a life of heroic virtue.
+On 6 July 1993 Pope John Paul II approved a miracle that was attributed to the invocation of Ana Petra Pérez Florido and beatified her in Saint Peter's Square on 16 October 1994.

-The miracle for beatification was investigated and had received C.C.S. validation on 18 October 1991.
-The medical experts approved this case on 4 February 1993 as did the theologians on 7 May 1993 and the C.C.S. on 15 June 1993.
-Pope John Paul II approved the miracle on 6 July 1993 and beatified Florido in Saint Peter's Square on 16 October 1994.